TheC0der856/genetic_distinct_diversity/README.md

 To use these scripts you should create an R project.
 Open the Main Script.
-Use the function show_menu() in the end of the script to get additional information and help how to use this program.
+The function show_menu() in the end of Main Script will guide you through the calculation methods: lambda, AMOVA, allelic overlap, Ne calculations and AvTD.
 If you want to use the genetic_D&D__Overlaps.R Script you should install EcoSimR into your R project first (https://www.uvm.edu/~ngotelli/EcoSim/EcoSim.html).
+You can run the correlation script and the KBA criteria script only after running all methods with all data sets, which have been used in corresponding paper.
+To compare Ne Estimator and Speed Ne genetic_D&D__compare_NeENeS.R was developed and is based on the data calculated before.